Westchester Environmental Permit Reviews: Wetlands, Slopes, and Trees

 What the application requires

 Current topographic survey showing existing contours, proposed work overlaid with disturbance boundaries, erosion and sediment control plan, restoration and stabilization plan, and sometimes geotechnical input on slope stability.
-A civil engineer typically prepares this; civil fees run $3,500–$12,000 depending on site complexity.
+A civil engineer typically prepares this; civil engineering fees vary by site complexity — get quotes from local engineers familiar with your jurisdiction.

 Practical design moves to avoid slope review